LocationCastalia, Parnassusplein 5, 2511 VX Den Haag, The Netherlands

 General ContractorHeijmans Utiliteitsbouw, Drachten (NL)

-From the architect. radical refurbishment de resident
+Text description provided by the architects. radical refurbishment de resident

 The Dutch government office block De Resident in The Hague has recently undergone a radical refurbishment.
 The modernizing has been designed by a collaboration between cepezed architects (atrium and design coordination), HofmanDujardin (interior) and engineering firm the Antea Group (stability, MEP, fire safety, acoustics and sustainability).